 Under the status quo alternative, analysts are provided data to understand whether different share types bring different landings prices in the fisheries.
 In addition, captain and crew compensation levels are available, which can be examined relative to vessel revenues, vessel harvests, and fishing time.
 By combining vessel investment costs and repairs and maintenance costs, analysts can gain a perspective on the relative spending for vessel upkeep and improvements.
 These can be examined across the fleet and over time to understand spending patterns relative to effort in the fisheries.
 The last section of the data collection provides data concerning overall activities of a vessel.
 These data are the only source of data concerning total days at sea, total vessel revenues, and total labor costs.
 Through these elements, analysts can compare operations in crab fisheries with a vessel's total operations to develop a basic understanding of the role crab operations relative to a vessel's total operations for these factors.
-While the status quo alternative provides these benefits, a substantial portion of the submitted data are of poor or unknown quality, and thereby, provide no benefit.
+While the status quo alternative provides these benefits, a substantial portion of the submitted data are of poor or unknown quality, and thereby, provide limited benefit.
 The burden associated with reporting under the status quo alternative data is high (relative to the other alternatives).
 In the case of vessels that pool shares for fishing in a cooperative, developing lease data often requires several simplifying assumptions and substantial effort to unbundle cooperative fishing records.
 Location of purchase information requires respondents to sift through records to attempt to separate purchases by location.
 These data are also problematic, as matching acquisitions to location of purchase may not be possible through some invoices.
 Processing these data also is a substantial burden on agency staff and contractors.
 Yet, these data cannot be used in analyses due to their quality concerns.
 Although some elements of the status quo alternative provide data that are useful for examining some factors in the fisheries, a large share of the data elements collected provide no additional information, at a substantial cost to submitters and the agency.

 The second catcher vessel alternative would reduce the reporting and management burdens substantially from the status quo.
-Yet, the analytical utility of the data collection would not change substantially, as much of the omitted data are deemed to be unreliable.
 Analysts would be able to examine landings revenues by share type, crew compensation, and certain cost elements.
 Although fuel costs by fishery would be eliminated, pot purchase information would be improved, by removing the purchase of used pots (which are not very informative of vessel level operations due to pot sharing arrangements).
-The slight differences in information between the second alternative and the first alternative are believed to be outweighed by the substantial difference in vessel owner reporting burden and the agency burden for processing the data.
+The differences in information between the second alternative and the first alternative are believed to be outweighed by the substantial difference in vessel owner reporting burden and the agency burden for processing the data.
 As a consequence, the second alternative is expected to have a greater net benefit to the Nation.